mmistakes/minimal-mistakes/_posts/2022-06-10-stateful-streams-with-apach-flink.md

 ### Prerequisites
 Before we start, some basic familiarity with Apache Pulsar and Apache Flink is required.
 To better understand the implementation in this blog post we suggest getting familiar with the basic concepts of Apache Pulsar and Apache Flink.
-See the additional resources' section in the end of the blog post.
+See the [`additional resources`](Additional Resources) section.

 ### Introduction
 Typical Streaming data architectures include a streaming storage layer like Apache Pulsar that serves as the backbone of the infrastructure.